COVID-19: European Commission and national consumer authorities work to prevent scams and unfair practices

 - The Safety Gate can help identify dangerous goods found in the EU.

-Consumers can also look for general information from authoritative sources that many platform and website operators link on their websites in order to help consumers identify false information or claims in relation to the COVID-19 pandemic.
+Consumers can also look for general information from authoritative sources that many platforms and website operators link on their websites in order to help consumers identify false information or claims in relation to the COVID-19 pandemic.

 How to identify potential scams?